acmoles/portfolio/portfolio/projects/ecosia.md

   This was my first taste of formal team leadership, although I've previously led projects and mentored individuals on a 1:1 basis.
 </p>

 Conditions were favourable, which I recognise as fortunate.
-I had good relationships with the founding members who responded well to a culture promoting trust, autonomy and respect.
+I had good relationships with the founding team members.
+They responded well to a culture promoting trust, autonomy and respect.

 ### Product design at scale

 <p>
-I joined Ecosia at an inflection point.
+When I joined Ecosia it was at an inflection point.
 We would soon experience rapid growth, reaching over 10 million daily users.
 The organisation grew accordingly and the design guild doubled.
-At that time it was critical to foster collaborative practices, to establish an agreed set of principles and to support a nascent design system.
-These considerations were forefront in my mind as I worked on highlight projects such as <Content-ModalLink label="maps">
+At that time it was critical to foster collaborative practices, to establish an agreed set of principles and to establish a nascent design system.
+These considerations were forefront in my mind as I worked on projects such as <Content-ModalLink label="Maps">
 <template v-slot:modal>

 <Content-FreeSection padding="is-small">